 The DCSS and You

 The DCSS does not represent either the parents or the child(ren), and our attorneys are not your attorneys.
 Because you are not a legal client, the information you provide is not confidential under the attorney/client privileges.
-The information in your case may be discussed or disclosed to other public agencies that are authorized by law to receive such information, the other parent's employer and to the other parent or her/his attorney to the extent required by law.
+The information in your case may be discussed or disclosed to other public agencies that are authorized by law to receive such information, the other parent's employer and to the other parent or their attorney to the extent required by law.
 See "How the DCSS Handles Confidential Information" below.

 By law, the DCSS has the final decision on what child support enforcement actions will be taken, even if the custodial parent disagrees.
 Parents have the right to seek legal advice from a private attorney or legal aid group at their own expense at any time.